fremue85/base-shop-docker/README.md

 docker run -it --name base-shop-docker base-shop-docker bash
 ```

-The source code is hosted at GitHub, automated build are already being triggered when pushing to GitHub.
+The source code is hosted at GitHub, automated builds are already being triggered when pushing to GitHub.
 See <https://docs.docker.com/docker-hub/builds/> for further information.